MarcAlx/GBKit/README.md

  - 10-bit ops.gb
  - 11-op a,(hl).gb

-The following rom still needs to be compliant:

-- 02-interrupts.gb

 _n.b Some initialization are required in order to be compliant with this tool (set F to 0xB0, MMU must return to 0x90 for LY (0xFF44), CPU must log at each instruction via cpu.registers.describe())_ (see branch /dev/gb_doc)

 ### Unit test